regisoc/kibior/inst/README.md

 ## Requirements

-An empty and accessible ES running instance.
+1. An empty and accessible ES running instance.
 You can download the project from ES website or run a single instance via Docker.
 See the fixed vignette, section **Deploying an Elasticsearch instance** to set one with Docker.

+2. The Github version of the project.
+The packaged version has not some scripts that automatically load environment variables and prepare for tests.
+The scripts required are: `inst/doc_env/kibior_build.R` and `inst/doc_env/tests_suite/helper.R`.

 ## Process